t1po2/CrocoDefender/README.md

 ## Croco Defender
 Can you hold the line against the ultimate CROCO invasion?
 Get ready for action-packed Tower Defense gameplay!
 Hungry crocodiles are swarming your base, and it's up to you to stop them.
-Strategically place your towers, manage your gold, and unleash devastating upgrades to survive endless waves of scaly enemies.
+Strategically place your towers, manage your gold, and unleash devastating upgrades to survive endless waves of scary enemies.

 Have Fun :)
 *Updates Down Below*